faytey/EPNSCoreV1_5/EPNS CORE PROTOCOL V1_5 SMART CONTRACT REVIEW.md

     }
 ```

-The function updateChannelMeta sets the logic that handles the update of channel information by the admin e.g. name of channel, description, logo etc.
+The function updateChannelMeta sets the logic that handles the update of channel information by the admin e.g. name of channel, description, logo etc. It checks that the caller of the function is the approved admin and that the required fees are available, then adds the update fees to the protocol pool fees.

 ---